 Thanks for visiting!

 30+ years in the advertising business tells me to lead off with a baby or puppy.
 I don't have babies, but here are 3 of the way more than 100 pups I've fostered for various Humane Societies in KY, TN and AZ.
 Must be a nice guy in there somewhere.

 An oh-wow moment for me in Sequoia National Park along the High Sierra Trail some years ago.
 I leave the big packs at home now and travel a little lighter these days.

 Uh, don't step back - Colorado River rapids somewhere in a Primitive Area in the Grand Canyon.
 Note I'm a big fan of hiking poles, as you should be too.

 This sign is on a popular trail in the Canyon, but I ignore it and then some on the "Arizona Death March" - hiking from the South Rim to the North Rim and back - in one shot, in about 16 hours last time out.
 About 45 miles or so on the route I take, up and down about 20,000 ft elevation change.
 It's a serious day hike.
 Feel terrible after doing it, but keep at it - have done it 7 times, for some reason.

-Obligatory group shot of team I was part of that mapped a section of the Continental Divide Trail for a Backpacker Magazine project in 2007.
+Obligatory group shot of team I was part of that mapped a section of the Continental Divide Trail for a Backpacker Magazine project.
 The part we did was about 50 miles around Butte, MT.

 On top of Whitney - about 14,500'.
 I've sucked wind to the top 5 times so far myself; even catching sunrise up there one year.
 We have outfitted hundreds of backpackers from all over the country scratching this one off their hiking bucket list